A Survey on Data Augmentation in Large Model Era

 \section{Applications}

 Applying the aforementioned methods for data augmentation has proven to be highly effective in downstream tasks.
-These tasks encompass natural language processing, computer vision, and audio processing, demonstrating significant performance improvements. \tablename~\ref{table:applications} provides a comprehensive summary and presentation of the existing methods.
+These tasks encompass natural language processing, computer vision, and audio signal processing, demonstrating significant performance improvements obtained by large model-based data augmentations. \tablename~\ref{table:applications} provides a comprehensive summary and presentation of the existing methods.